leannmendoza/DS5500-Capstone/README.md

-# Modular Business KPI Dashboard
+# Democratizing Data-Driven Decisions: An Open-Source Modular KPI Dashboard Kit for Small Business Entrepreneurs

+## Abstract
+The digital age presents significant opportunities and challenges for small businesses, especially in utilizing data analytics for informed decision-making.
+High costs and technical complexities often preclude small entrepreneurs from accessing sophisticated data tools, especially in budding/early ventures.
+This project introduces a no-cost, modular Key Performance Indicator (KPI) dashboard utilizing open-source technologies like Plotly and Dash, aimed at empowering small business owners by simplifying data analysis.
+This dashboard allows users to upload CSV files to track and visualize KPIs relevant to financial health, customer satisfaction, and product performance.
+The current version allows enhanced accessibility to data analytics, fostering more informed business decisions among entrepreneurs.

+## Introduction:
+In 2020, the United States witnessed an unprecedented surge in entrepreneurship, marking a 24% increase in business applications from the previous year.
+Despite this growth, small businesses, which constitute 99.9% of U.S. enterprises, face high failure rates due to inadequate planning and insufficient data insights.
+The necessity for accessible and intuitive data analytics tools is evident [1].
+This project aims to address these challenges by developing an open-source, modular KPI dashboard to aid small business owners in data-driven decision-making without the burden of high costs or complexity.

+Currently retail commerce sights include built-in analytics tools like [Square](https://squareup.com/us/en/point-of-sale/features/dashboard/analytics) and [Shopify](https://www.shopify.com/analytics), where entrepreneurs can post their products and track analytics; however, these sites come with hefty price tags and subscription fees - which can be unfeasible for a new entrepreneur who is still establishing their business viability.

+Thus, in this project, we envision a free, open-source solution for retail commerce/product sales analytics by simply uploading a few CSV files.

+## Project Overview
-This project is a Dash-based web application designed to visualize key performance indicators (KPIs) for a micro business, like a private handmade jewelry seller.
+This project is a Dash-based [2] web application designed to visualize key performance indicators (KPIs) for a micro business, like a private handmade jewelry seller.
 It features a comprehensive dashboard that displays financial metrics, customer satisfaction indices, and product performance insights, allowing for effective business strategy planning and performance evaluation.

 Read more via my blog post here: https://leannmendoza.squarespace.com/work/democratizing-data-driven-decisions-developing-no-cost-modular-kpi-dashboard-kit-for-small-business-entrepreneurs